top of page

 Well-Being Framework

 I use a well-being framework I co-developed at the University of New Hampshire.
 A well-being framework understands that context, communities, policies/laws, identities, and values play a significant role in our ability to experience well-being.
-Well-being informs all of my work.
+This framework informs all of my work.

 Wellness is the ways in which you care for yourself via the nine dimensions of wellness: â€‹